Lae-Alfheim/open.sh/README.md

     * add copy to clip board as alternative to opening browser or video
 - ~~add a main window, for better control~~
 - ~~add a config.h~~
-- revamp server for multiple windows
-- find a way to use other terminals, st, alacritty, ETC
+- find a way to use other terminals kitty, alacritty, ETC : scroll stops working
+- ~~client in c~~
 - server in c
 - ~~transmit server.sh to a /tmp folder~~
 - ~~proxychains better support and easy off switch~~
+- Multipal newsboat urls
 - proxychains better support and easy off switch in c
-- Transmited urls stack in server.sh
 - option to start and login through ftp
-- auto update settings for server.sh, store them in main computers config
 - summary of updates, would then give you a summary then two options, update or do not update